Simatwa/ThrottleBuster/README.md

 <!-- TODO: Add logo & wakatime-->
 </div>

-This is a Python library designed to accelerate file downloads by overcoming common throttling restrictions aiming to reduce download duration for large files.
+ThrottleBuster is a Python library designed to accelerate file downloads by overcoming common throttling restrictions.
+It leverages multi-threading and asynchronous techniques to optimize download speeds, making it ideal for downloading large files.

 ## Features